Purpose of CryLobby

 - ICryLobby: Central access point for lobby services, retrievable via gEnv->pNetwork->GetLobby().

-- ICryMatchmaking: Handles session based tasks, such as Creating, Searching or Joining rooms.
+- ICryMatchmaking: Handles session based tasks.
+E.g. Creating/Searching/Joining rooms.

-- ICryVoice: Wraps up VOIP; currently used primarily for muting player groups.
+- ICryVoice: Wraps up VOIP - at present used primarily for muting player groups.

 - ICryReward: Handles achievements.